ahmmedrasel-dev/local-advanchar-guide/README.md

 -  In Banner use Carousel Slider.
 -  Mobile Responsive.
 -  Email Verification When user Register.
+-  User Can Rest Password By Email
 -  Privet Route user can't access without login.
+-  LocalStorage Data Store.

 ### Technology Used: